 Binance Coin (BNB)

-It is also worth noting that Binance features a number of trading pairs.
+It is also worth noting that Binance features a number of different trading markets.
 If you aren’t aware of the term, this means you are able to exchange one crypto for another.
-Current trading pairs include the following:
+Current trading markets include the following:

 If we had to give Binance customer support a letter grade, it would probably be a B-.
 They are doing pretty good, but they’ve definitely got room for improvement.
 The staff is knowledgeable, they are quick to respond to queries, and they are generally well-known to resolve issues and provide the necessary assistance.